NordAct/IoB-Variant-Loader/Example Data Packs/README.md

 ## Modifying attack boxes, hit boxes and passenger positions per variant
 You can modify offsets for attack box (if dragon got one), hit box and passenger positions per variant.
 This will work only if dragon actual variant (nbt value `VariantName`) matches with one you defined, **renaming dragon will not work**.
 To make redirect for any of those, you have to declare them in `data/your_namespace/hitbox_redirects/dragon_id.json`, where `dragon_id` is dragon's in game id.
 I.e. for Night Fury it'd be night_fury, and `your_namespace` is unique name for your folder, that contains only `a-z`, `0-9` or `_`.
+Similarly to `dragon_variants`, you as well can specify dragon to which it belongs to in `dragon` field in the file itself instead of file name.

 **MAKE SURE NAMESPACE UNIQUE IF YOU DON'T INTEND TO OVERRIDE ANYTHING OR OTHERWISE PREPARE FOR POSSIBLE TECHNICAL ISSUES AND ANGRY USERS SLAMMING YOUR DOOR FOR PACK NOT WORKING**